-- Facts and circumstances that led to the procurement and why appropriate procedures were not followed (i.e., unanticipated, unplanned, lack of planning, etc.). - Whether there are any indications of intent to deliberately evade appropriate purchasing procedures (i.e., parceling, use of pCard/purchase orders, etc.).
+- 3. Facts and circumstances that led to the procurement and why appropriate procedures were not followed (i.e., unanticipated, unplanned, lack of planning, etc.). - ✓ Where there any indications of intent to deliberately evade appropriate purchasing procedures (i.e., parceling, use of pCard/purchase orders, etc)? - ✓ Was there a lack of procurement information or training that contributed to the violation (i.e., person did not attend mandatory training, no written procedures, inadvertent mistake, etc.)? - ✓ Is this a first occurrence?